 Read Germs Are Not for Sharing: This is a great book for teaching young kids about the importance of proper hand hygiene.

 One thing to mention to your kids after trying this demonstration and reading this book is that washing your hands with soap and water is always the best way to clean your hands and get rid of germs.
-But sometimes we don’t have quick access to soap and water, so using an alcohol-based hand sanitizer (like Purell) helps to kill the germs on our hands and keep us from getting sick!
+But sometimes we don’t have quick access to soap and water, so using an alcohol-based hand sanitizer helps to kill the germs on our hands and keep us from getting sick!